AlfredChan919/acit2420-assignment1/README.md

 * *packages - all packages inside will be downloaded upon initialization*
 * *disable_root: true - this prevents users from accessing the remote server as a root user through SSH*

-3. Save the file as a ".txt" and keep it in a location you can access it easily
+3. Save the file as a ".txt" and keep it in a location where you can access it easily

 ## Creating your Droplet on DigitalOcean